- Scientific name: Myxine glutinosa

-Despite their ugly looks and unpleasant way of life hagfish do have commercial value.
+Despite their ugly looks and unpleasant slime production hagfish do have commercial value.
 They are commonly eaten in many Asian countries, with South Korea and Japan being notable consumers of this species.
 Hagfish is often kept live in tanks and killed and prepared to order for consumers with the flesh usually being prepared in stir-fry style dishes, although the skin can also be turned into a form of leather.

 Hagfish are caught using baited plastic drums which are modified into ‘hagfish pots’ which allowed hagfish to swim into the drum to feed on bait but did not allow them to exit.
 Hagfish catches were not (and are still not) regulated, and commercial fishermen are under no obligation to declare the level of catches of this species.
 Additionally, the ICUN reports that masses of hagfish under 50cm were discarded back into the sea (where they would die) due to being classed as too small to be commercially valuable.
 The American hagfish fishery has declined in recent years and this species is thought to be commercially caught in much smaller quantities today than in the 1990s.

 Today, hagfish are classed as a species of Least Concern both globally and int Europe by the ICUN who also state that this species is “known to be very abundant and has a large distribution.”
 There are also plans for regulation across much of the remaining American hagfish fishery in order to monitor stocks and provide a more accountable way of commercially catching this species.

 A Prehistoric Creature, Biology and Problems with Classification